 - Additionally, these bars are naturally gluten and dairy-free, so perfect for those with intolerances.

 Serve these healthy breakfast bars warm or at room temperature.
-They also taste delicious topped with a drizzle of peanut butter, almond butter or cashew butter.
+They also taste delicious topped with a drizzle of nut butter or seed butter.
+Our favorites are peanut butter, almond butter or cashew butter!

 To make more of a complete breakfast, serve these bars with any of the following recipes: